codespaceDrifter/intvrface/README.md

 this is a claudy context that is like a normal chat webpage. it never gets deleted and it has voice chat.
 this claudy should know EVERYTHING about the user over time and also all the project descriptions.

-auto context summary feature:
+"MEMORY FEATURE"

+the model should auto summarize a working memory and note down permanent memories.

 original_tokens: jsonl made up of the latest model output / inputs from documents, web searches, terminal results

-summarized_tokens: once original tokens reaches 20k, prompt model to summarize it into around 1k tokens.
-streaming_tokens: what the model actually sees. made up of like 10 past summarized_token chunks and the latest original tokens
+streaming_tokens: what the model actually sees. made up of the latest original_tokens. when they get above a certain threshhold i.e. 50k summarize them into a condensed version 2k. for the 50k start counting from the beginning to the 3 messages back. keep the last 3 messages original always cause they are more important.

+actually the permanent tokens is a file edit. completely seperate from the previous stuff.

-permanent_tokens: say there are 10 summarized token slots. there would be one permanent token slot that is a .md file not a jsonl that the outdated summarized tokens gets prompted to write crucial information into. this would be project.md or some user description .md like interests.md or relationship.md. for common_claudy it will have to write to all different project.md files and also the user .md files. for agent claudies maybe they only have a like a specific task.md to read and write to.
+permanent_tokens: there would be one permanent token slot that is a .md file not a jsonl. this will be used as a MCP tool that the model can just read and write from. for common_claudy it will have to write to all different project.md files and also the user .md files. for agent claudies maybe they only have a like a specific task.md to read and write to.
-the streaming tokens should be visible when clicked so i can see the same things the model sees and when i click something. overall streaming tokens format is:
-prompt
-permanent tokens (all of it)
-summarized tokens (latest 5 paragraphs) original tokens (latest < 20k tokens )

 these for common claudy will be stored in data/commom